halilselcuk/MyBB-Profile-Music-Plugin/README.md

 Installion

-Upload files (inc and ) to your MyBB root -> go your plugin manager -> Install & Activate: Profile Music Plugin.
+Upload files (inc and images) to your MyBB root -> go your plugin manager -> Install & Activate: Profile Music Plugin.

 Update 1.6.5.2 to 1.7.2.1: